igordosreis/boilerplate-backend-nest-prisma/README.md

 - npm ^10.5.0

-- Docker if you want to use it to run the app
+- Docker to run the database

 - Volta if you want to automatically manage Node and npm versions